 We also ensure that all our staff are clear that whilst they should discuss and agree with the DSL any actions to be taken, they are able to escalate their concerns and contact MASH, MASH Consultation Line or social care to seek support for the child if despite the discussion with the DSL their concerns remain.
-Staff are also informed of the school whistle blowing procedures and the contact details for the Local Authority LADO and NSPCC helpline.
+Staff are also informed of the whistle blowing procedures and the contact details for the Local Authority LADO and NSPCC helpline.

-Our school often works with other agencies including statutory safeguarding partners to support vulnerable children.
-Where appropriate this includes face to face contact with social care and social workers.
-We will hold regular meetings in school, taking part in partnership forums/events and access multi-agency training.
-We also facilitate meetings for individual children and families as part of a safe environment.
+Where appropriate we work alongside other agencies including statutory safeguarding partners to support vulnerable children.
+This may be by holding regular meetings in school, taking part in partnership forums/events, or accessing multi-agency training.

+We regularly offer to facilitate meetings for individual children and families to support easier local access and involvement by children, parents and or carers.

-If our school places a pupil with an alternative provision provider, our school continues to be responsible for the safeguarding of that pupil and should be satisfied that the provider can meet the needs of the pupil.
+Where a school places a pupil with an alternative provision provider, the school continues to be responsible for the safeguarding of that pupil and should be satisfied that the provider can meet the needs of the pupil.

-Children who attend alternative education often have complex needs, it is important governing bodies and designated safeguarding leads ensure children are fully supported at all times, and the alternative setting is aware of any additional risks of harm that pupils may be vulnerable to.
+Children who attend alternative education often have complex needs, it is important governing bodies/trusts and designated safeguarding leads ensure children are fully supported at all times, and the alternative setting is aware of any additional risks of harm that pupils may be vulnerable to.
 Information sharing for pupils who receive education provision outside of a mainstream setting is vital to support the child and ensure the learning environment where they are placed has all necessary information for the child before they access the provision.
 The working together principles are key to keep the child safe and understanding the vulnerabilities needing to be supported.
-This should include up to date contact details for the professionals working with the child and family.
+We will ensure up to date contact details for the professionals working with the child and family are provided to the designated safeguarding leads as required.

-Our school will also obtain written confirmation from the alternative provision provider that appropriate safeguarding checks have been conducted on individuals working at the establishment, i.e., those checks that the school would otherwise perform in respect of its own staff.
+If alternative provision is needed, we will obtain written confirmation from the alternative provision provider that appropriate safeguarding checks have been conducted on individuals working at the establishment, i.e., those checks that the school would otherwise perform in respect of its own staff.